 I was instantly reminded of my mother’s admonishment when I would come home from school with complaints about a classroom rule or a frustrating teacher.
 She would say, “Well, you have a mouth on you, don’t you?”
 Her quip was intended to encourage me to stop complaining about an inadequacy (however small, in my case) and do something to change it.

 While I am the first to bemoan the lack of adequate resources in the nonprofit sector, nonprofit leaders themselves do have some agency to turn the tide and find funding to create more effective and sustainable organizations.

-Rather than searching for donors who already express an interest in funding nonprofit capacity (like fundraising staff and systems, program evaluation, technology), it is actually more effective if a nonprofit leader takes it upon herself to create her own capacity funders.
+Rather than searching for donors who already express an interest in funding nonprofit capacity (like fundraising staff and systems, program evaluation, technology), it is actually more effective if a nonprofit leader takes it upon herself to create create capacity funding herself.

 But that requires a process, like this:

 You can’t hope to solve your capacity challenges without thinking that they are, in fact, solvable.
 Many nonprofit leaders are so used to going without that they don’t allow themselves and their staffs to envision what could make things better.
 So start by brainstorming with your staff the hurdles standing in your way (lack of fundraising staff, inadequate technology, poor long-term planning, disengaged board of directors).
 Then list the kinds of investments you could make to solve those challenges (new staff positions, new technology and systems, strategic planning, board training) without constraining those potential solutions due to their costs.